Veering branched surfaces, surgeries, and geodesic flows: Background

 $\Phi$ can be naturally embedded in the unstable branched surface $B$, hence in $M$, by placing each vertex at the top corner of the sector of $B$ its corresponding edge of $\Delta$ meets, and placing the edges that exit that vertex within that sector of $B$.
 See \Cref{fig:branchsurf} right.
 Note that the tangent planes to $B$ determine a framing of the edges of $\Phi$ in $M$.

 Define a \textit{planar ordering} of a set to be an equivalence class of linear orderings up to complete reversal.
-(The motivation of this terminology comes from the fact that one can rotate a line, with elements of the set ordered on it, by $\pi$ on a plane, thus reversing the ordering of the elements.)
+(The motivation of this terminology comes from the fact that one can rotate a line by $\pi$ in a plane, reversing the linear ordering of a set of elements on it.)
 The embedding of $\Phi$ in $B$ also determines planar orderings on the sets of incoming and outgoing edges at each vertex of $\Phi$.

 We will sometimes abuse notation and include the embedding of $\Phi$ in $M$, the framing of its edges in $M$, and the planar orderings of the incoming and outgoing edges at each vertex as part of the data of $\Phi$. \end{defn}